Enzo-Nunes/LEIC-Tierlist-Builder/CONTRIBUTING.md

 **Thank you for contributing to LEIC Tierlist Builder!** 🎓✨

-For questions, feel free to open an issue or reach out to me.
+For questions, feel free to reach out to me.